greggill7/PENTrack/README.md

 Helper Scripts
 --------------

+### Submitting to a TORQUE queueing system

+For a single PENTrack job on a single core, modify the parameters on job.pbs accordingly (e.g. output folder names, etc), and submit using $ qsub job.pbs

 ### Merging output files into ROOT trees

 merge_all.c: A [ROOT](http://root.cern.ch) script that writes all out-files (or those, whose filenames match some pattern) into a single ROOT file containing trees for each log- and particle-type.